ethanp/p2p-akka/readme.md

 #### Becoming a leecher
 * A client may request the list of seeders of a file from a tracker, and receive their addresses (in the form of Akka `PeerRef`s)
+    * Upon doing this, the tracker adds the requester to the _leecher set_ for this _swarm_
-* After The client initiates chunk requests from up to 4 seeders at a time
+* After The client initiates chunk requests from up to `maxConcurrentChunks` peers at a time
     * they send the client their chunks, and the client saves these chunks to a local file

 ### Tests